What You Need To Know About Ending A Civil Partnership.

 You should apply for the final order within 12 months of receiving the conditional order.
 If not, the courts may question the delay.

-How are child arrangements sorted after a civil partnership dissolution?
+How are child arrangements agreed after a civil partnership dissolution?

 If the partners haven’t come to an agreement on who will have responsibility for the child (jointly or individually) on their own, then they can seek out a family mediation service that will help them to reach an agreement – though this agreement is not legally binding.

 If partners have not agreed on where a child will live without legal assistance, civil partners can apply for child arrangement orders much like married couples can during divorce.
 However, both civil partners must have parental responsibility for that child in order to do so.
-In most cases, civil partners who are present at the time of the childs’ birth, both have parental responsibility.
+When it comes to children, parental responsibility is largely dictated by a combination of whether a couple is married or civilly partnered and the sex of both parents.

 Child maintenance is separate from child arrangements and will require a Financial Provision Order.